zeriontech/api-docs/namespaces/address.md

-# /address
+# (/address)
 ## Scopes
 Here you can find all the scopes available in this particular namespace.
 {% api-method method="WS" host="wss://api-v4.zerion.io/" path="address" %}
-{% api-method-summary %}
-info
-{% endapi-method-summary %}
+{% api-method-summary %} info {% endapi-method-summary %}

-{% api-method-description %}

-{% endapi-method-description %}

 {% api-method-spec %}
 {% api-method-request %}
 {% api-method-body-parameters %}